KwatME/Medicine.md/Pathogen/Bacterium/Salmonella/Salmonella typhi.md

 Stool culture, but negative results does not exclude.
 Antibiotics.

-2 vaccines, but neither works well.
+2 vaccines, but neither works well in children and its protection wanes.

+10% of recovered people have it in their cells (Typhoid Mary) and shed it for years.

 Endemic in developing countries.
 1-4% are chronic and asymptomatic carriers.
 1% and 20-30% death rates with and without treatment.
+20 million infections and 0.5 million death per year.

 Other species with similar pathogenesis:
 - Brucella (unpasturized milk)